nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 .. note:: The worker's address must be EIP-55 checksum valid, however, geth shows addresses in the normalized format.
-          You can convert the normalized address to checksum format in geth console:
+          You can convert the normalized address to checksum format on etherscan or using the geth console:

 .. code:: bash